NRA Pistol Instructor Training

 - Candidates must possess and demonstrate a solid background in firearm safety and shooting skills acquired through previous firearm training and/or previous shooting experience.
 Instructor candidates must be intimately familiar with each action type in the discipline for which they wish to be certified.

 - Candidates will be required to demonstrate solid and safe firearm handling skills required to be successful during an instructor training course by completing pre-course questionnaires and qualification exercises administered by the NRA Certified Training Counselor.

 - Candidates must satisfactorily complete an NRA Instructor Training Course in the discipline they wish to teach (e.g., NRA Basic Pistol Course), and receive the endorsement of the NRA Training Counselor conducting that training.

-Instructor candidates must attend BOTH days to be certified.
+NRA Pistol Instructor Training candidates must attend BOTH days at The Gallery Sportsman’s Club to be certified.

 What to Bring

 - Course Material